Abhinav-coder368/Status_Saver/README.md

     - **Bottom Navigation:** Offer easy access to essential app sections.
   - **MVVM Architecture:** Adopt a robust architectural pattern for clean separation of concerns.
   - **Media Store API Integration:** Leverage the Media Store API for efficient media retrieval.
-   - **Folder Permissions Management:** Enable users to easily grant persistable permissions for seamless folder access.
+   - **Folder Permissions Management:** Enable users to grant persistable permissions for seamless folder access easily.
   - **And More:** Explore additional features and functionalities to elevate the user experience.

-Discover a comprehensive toolkit that enables efficient status management and an enriched user journey.

-## Usage

-1. Clone the repository.
-2. Open the project in Android Studio.
-3. Build and run the app on your device.
-## Screenshots
-#### Light Mode